Domon/domon.github.com/_posts/2013-07-14-when-your-ctrl-c-gets-trapped.md

 In fact, when hitting `Ctrl-C`, we are just sending a `SIGINT` [signal][] to the program.
 The program may [trap][] the signal and probably ignore it.

-To achive that in Ruby is simple:
+To achieve that in Ruby is simple:

     loop do
       input = gets.chomp